10+ Heat Wave Safety Tips & Resources From CDC, Red Cross, & NOAA

 To stay protected from scorching heat waves, you should follow disaster management organizations' heat wave safety tips.
 During heat waves, a particular group of people are more vulnerable to illness, including older people, people with medical conditions, infants, children, pregnant women, and pets.

 To help them during times like this, you should stay organized with the essential kits for weeks and months.
-An emergency backup power system like the Jackery Solar Generator can charge your cooling and freezing devices and keep you comfortable indoors.
-It uses solar energy to charge the devices and is noise—and toxin-free.
+An emergency backup power system like the Jackery Solar Generator can run your cooling and freezing devices and keep you comfortable indoors.
+It uses solar energy to power the devices and is noise—and toxin-free.